codemasta/codemasta/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
  👨‍💻  I have more than 8 years of experience as a Software Engineer, currently working as a Software Engineer in **trivago** düsseldorf , Germany.

-I enjoy working with Microsoft .NET technologies, Python & JS.
+### 💬 What I do

+My main languages are:
+- C#
+- Python 3
+- Javascript

+I have used these to successfully scale applications to millions of concurrent users.

+I am addicted to learning and trying out new stuffs.

+🌱 At the moment, I am very interested in K8.

 - 👯 Always open to collaborate ✊

 - 📫 How to reach me: | <a href="https://www.linkedin.com/in/adeyinkaoluwaseun/">LinkedIn</a> | <a href="mailto:seun.adeyinka@gmail.com">seun.adeyinka@gmail.com</a> | <a href="https://twitter.com/Mr_Codemasta">@Mr_Codemasta</a>
 <p></p>

 ![](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=codemasta&theme=github)